A topologically charged four-dimensional wormhole and the energy conditions: A topologically charged generalized Schwarzschild-Simpson-Visser-type wormhole

-However, if one choose the global monopole parameter $\alpha$ is very very small, then the terms associated with $\alpha^2$ and its higher power should be neglected.
+However, if one choose the global monopole parameter $\alpha$ is very small, that is, $\alpha <<1$, then the terms associated with $\alpha^2$ and its higher power should be neglected.
 In that situation, the various physical quantities obtained above approximate to as follows:

 which are finite at $x=0$ and vanishes for $x \to \pm\,\infty$.